Cookies and Cream Cookies

 How to Make Cookies and Cream Cookies

-For this recipe you’ll need two sheet pans lined with parchment paper.
-One to chill the cookie dough balls and another to bake them on.
+You’ll need two sheet pans lined with parchment paper for this recipe.
+One is to chill the cookie dough balls, and the other is to bake them.

 photo collage showing how to make the dough.

 Cream the butter in a large bowl with an electric mixer.
-Mix until the butter is nice and creamy which should take about two minutes.
-Add the egg, vanilla, and mix until well combined.
-The mixture should pale yellow.
+Mix until the butter is nice and creamy, which should take about two minutes.
+Add the egg and vanilla and mix until well combined.
+The mixture should be pale yellow.

 photo collage showing how to mix in the Oreos and the cookie dough balls on a sheet pan.

 Add the flour and baking powder.
-Mix just until the dough comes together and then mix in the Oreo cookie chunks.
+Mix until the dough comes together, then mix in the Oreo cookie chunks.

 Scoop two tablespoons of dough to form each dough ball – a cookie scoop makes this easy.
-Place them on one of the sheet pans and place the pan in the freezer for about 15 to 20 minutes.
-During this time the butter will firm up so your cookies don’t spread to much when you bake them.
+Place them on one of the sheet pans and place the pan in the freezer for 15 to 20 minutes.
+The butter will firm up during this time, so your cookies don’t spread too much when you bake them.

 the cold cookie dough balls on a sheet pan and the baked cookies on a rack.